EV charging changes

-Last week the HMRC clarified that the standard rate of VAT will apply to EV charging through charge points in public places.
+Last week, HMRC clarified that the standard rate of VAT will apply to EV charging through charge points in public places.
 It has also explained when input tax can be recovered for charging EVs for business purposes.

-With more and more businesses seeing the benefit in making the switch to EV and with many employees charging their vehicles while on the road, at home and at the office the use of electric vehicle charging points is becoming more common in public places.
+More and more businesses are seeing the benefit in switching to EV.
+And, with many employees now charging their vehicles on the road, at home, and at the office, the use of EV charging points is becoming more common in public places.

-- If employees charge an electric vehicle (which is used for business) at home, you cannot recover the VAT.
+- If employees charge an electric vehicle (which is used for business purposes) at home, you cannot recover the VAT.
 This is because the supply is made to the employee and not to the business.

-- The HMRC’s policy on petrol/diesel is unchanged.
+- HMRC’s policy on petrol and diesel is unchanged.
 It is still the case that VAT recovery is allowed when an employee fills up their car and is reimbursed by their employer.

-HMRC says that it is possible to recover the input tax for charging an EV as an individual if all of the following apply: you are a sole proprietor; you charge your electric vehicle at home; and you charge your electric vehicle for business purposes.
+HMRC says that it is possible to recover the input tax for charging an EV as an individual if all the following apply:

 Any business, charity, or public sector organisation with a Companies House reference number can apply for the Workplace Charging Scheme, or WCS grant if they can declare a need for electric car charging equipment, or an intent to encourage EV use among their staff or fleet.